SAIKIRANN226/Aws-DevOps-Notes/Overview.md

 ### Session-18
 - Ansible-server (or) Configuration-server (or) Main-server (or) Controller machine.
 - What are the disadvantages in shellscript ?
-L, S, R, E, E, S, R, P
+L, S, R, E, E, S
 - What are the advantages of ansible over shellscript ?
-O, C, A, C, O, E, P
+O, C, A, C, O, E, P, R
 - Ansible can also create instances on external systems like azure, aws, gitlab but it is not recommended because ansible is only intended for configuration management and application deployment.
 Because it does not have a state file to create instances as terraform does.
 So thats why terraform is best for creation of infrastructure only.
 - What is configuration management in general and in ansible ?
 As a DevOps engineer we need to do CRUD over the server effectively.
 - What are the application deployment basic steps ?